 To reduce the amount of damage done to your property and the upstairs property, it’s essential to communicate to the owner the significance of using these emergency tips:

-• Shut off breakers, if applicable, before removing any electronic devices.
+- Shut off breakers, if applicable, before removing any electronic devices.

-• Remove valuables from the damaged area but don’t dispose of the content.
+- Remove valuables from the damaged area but don’t dispose of the content.

-• A Quick Safety Tip: Don’t use a dry vacuum to clean up the water or electrical appliances while standing on wet surfaces – especially concrete.
+- A Quick Safety Tip: Don’t use a dry vacuum to clean up the water or electrical appliances while standing on wet surfaces – especially concrete.

 Review your insurance policies and condo laws

 The next step in this process is examining your insurance policies to see what exactly would be covered.
 But before you can do this, it’s important to distinguish which individual is accountable for the damages.
-In this example, the water leaking from your ceiling was coming from a toilet leak of a bathroom in the upstairs condo.
+In this example, the water leaking from your ceiling was coming from a toilet leak in a bathroom in the upstairs condo.
 Who is responsible for the damages?
 Which party should file the insurance claim?
 Even if the claim seems obvious, it still depends on your condo and the condo association.

 In Florida specifically, there’s a condo insurance law that covers this.
 The Florida Statute Section 718.111(11) deals with condo associations and their insurance policies.
 Under this law, the condo association is obligated to repair any part of the condominium property insured by the association and damaged by an insurable event.